Catalan Sheepdog Breed Summary

 Fun-loving, Energetic, Protective, Loyal and Intelligent

-These doggies are very energetic by nature and originate from the Pyrenees, bred to work with shepherds, both guarding and herding flocks of sheep!
-More recently though, they have become popular choices of companion doggies and pets.
+These dogs are very energetic by nature and originate from the Pyrenees, bred to work with shepherds, both guarding and herding flocks of sheep!
+More recently though, they have become a popular choice for a companion.

 Fun Fact: They have such fantastic noses, that many are used in search and rescue missions!

 Catalan Sheepdogs are known for their fun-loving personalities, which makes them excellent family pets.
-They are also very energetic, more so suiting a family who enjoy physical activities, such as running or swimming!
+They are also very energetic, more so suiting a family who enjoys physical activities, such as running or swimming!
 On top of this, they also need lots of walking, to remain fit and healthy.
 These guys tend to be very protective over their families, which without proper training can turn into 'over-protection', so it's vital to try and soften this trait.
 However, they would never act aggressively towards anyone.
-Their weariness and over-protection however does mean, that they make excellent watchdogs.
-These doggie’s intelligence means that they are good doggies for first time owners, as they are easier to train than some other breeds.
+Their wariness and over-protection, however, does mean that they make excellent watchdogs.
+The intelligence of this breed means that they are a great choice for first-time owners as they are easier to train than some other breeds.